Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a payroll processor bond cost in Maine?

 The Maine Bureau of Consumer Credit Protection requires payroll processors to post surety bonds to be licensed to work within the state.
-The required bond amount varies depends on the volume of business conducted by the processor.
-The bond amount is equal to $100,000 or the total of all local, state and federal tax payments/unemployment insurance premiums processed in the 3-month period of highest volume during the previous calendar year, whichever is greater.
+The required bond amount varies depending on the volume of business conducted by the processor.
+The bond amount is equal to $10,000 or the total of all local, state and federal tax payments/unemployment insurance premiums processed in the 3 months of highest volume during the previous calendar year, whichever is greater.
 Regardless, the bond amount cannot exceed $500,000.
 To ensure you purchase the correct amount of bond coverage, verify your required bond amount with the state.

 These bonds are subject to underwriting consideration, so the amount you pay depends on your required bond amount and a review of your personal credit report.
 Because the amount and price of this bond can vary so much, we suggest contacting our team to get your free, personalized surety bond quote.